 Guide to coins:

-- Services of digital wallet providers are exempt from VAT when they are clearly related to the permission of users to hold and use cryptocurrencies
+- Services supplied by digital wallet providers are out of the ambit of VAT in cases where services provided are clearly connected with the permission granted to the holders of the wallets to hold and use cryptocurrencies.

-- Cryptographic mining itself does not fall within the scope of VAT if there is no recipient, but if crypto-mining service providers are paid for such actions as transaction verification, the standard VAT rate applies
+- Crypto mining as such is outside the scope of VAT in case there is no recipient, while in cases where crypto-mining service providers are remunerated for such activities as verification of transactions, the standard VAT rate is applicable.

 The following VAT rules apply to markers:

-- If investors transfer their money to finance the project and at these stages no specific products or services are provided, VAT is not charged
+- Provided investors relocate their funds for financing the project and on these levels no respective goods are supplied or services provided, no VAT is payable;

-- If the issued tokens give rights to identifiable products or services, such activities are subject to VAT
+- If tokens supplied provide rights to identifiable goods or services, all such activities will be chargeable to VAT.

 Stamp Duty